vboyev-MSFT/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 The Cloud Discovery dashboard is designed to give you more insight into how cloud apps are being used in your organization.
 It provides an at-a-glance overview of what kinds of apps are being used, your open alerts, and the risk levels of apps in your organization.

-To get started using the Cloud Discovery dashboard, see [Working with discovered apps](/cloud-app-security/discovered-apps).
+To get started using the Cloud Discovery dashboard, see [View discovered apps with the Cloud discovery dashboard](/defender-cloud-apps/discovered-apps).

 ### Manage cloud apps